Who is a Toxicologist?

 What is the workplace/work environment of Toxicologist like?

-The work isn’t as stressful as other science-based jobs.
+The work in a career as toxicologist isn’t as stressful as other science-based jobs.
 However, this really depends on what field of toxicology one is working in.
 Forensics, for instance, is regarded to be a very stressful industry, due to the subject matter of the possible jobs here.
 However, most toxicology jobs are research-based, and toxicologists tend to work on specific projects one at a time.
 While you will mostly be based in a lab, there is the possibility of occasional travel, especially when the research calls for it.

 Does Toxicologist require travelling?

-The job of a toxicologist is full-time in nature.
+Career as toxicologist is full-time in nature.
 A full-time academic researcher must put in at least 50 to 60 hours a week to stay competitive.
 The job of a toxicologist is mostly nine- five one in nature.
 They might work extra hours depending on the requirement.
 They are supposed to work from Monday to Friday.
 Weekends are supposed to be off.

-Most forensic toxicologists work in labs run by law enforcement agencies, medical examiners or private drug testing facilities.
+Career as toxicologist requires them to work in labs run by law enforcement agencies, medical examiners or private drug testing facilities.
 They often must sit or stand for long periods of time.
 The tests they perform require very fine motor skills and a dogged commitment to following rigorous scientific protocols.

 Presence in Geographical Area